project-oak/silveroak/silveroak-opentitan/aes/Impl/README.md

 ```
 The Silver Oak generated blocks need to ensure we can still meet these timing requirements.

-### Version of Early Grey with AES block replaced with Silver Oak verison
+### Version of Early Grey with AES block replaced with Silver Oak version
 Currently these results are for a drop-in replacement for the data-path block but not the control (yet).
 After synthesis:
 ```